 Please note: This software is no longer being sold, developed or supported.
 Since occasional enquiries continue, we have made the complete A.I.Q. package available for free download.
-This includes full Help information and a PDF version of the former printed manual.
-Just unzip the contents to a hard disk folder (C:\AIQ rather than C:\Program Files is recommended, owing problems with over-fussy security in Windows Vista and Windows 7) and run AIQWIN.exe.
+The current Windows version has been slightly updated for 2018 (mainly cosmetic improvements, with the clutter of the old DOS program and its lexicons moved to a separate package for antiquarians); it includes full Help information and a PDF of the former printed manual.
+Just unzip the contents to a hard disk folder such as C:\Ansible or C:\AIQ and run Aiqwin.exe.
 Feel free to make an optional donation if you enjoy using it.

 We now return you to our traditional sales pitch....